Sportforum Hohenschönhausen: Dynamo-Stadion (1954–1989)

 The number of spectators for BFC Dynamo at the Dynamo-Stadion im Sportforum increased in the 1970s.
 BFC Dynamo drew 14,000 spectators to its match against 1.
 FC Union Berlin on 26 December 1971, 15,000 spectators to its match against 1.
 FC Union Berlin on 30 September 1972 and 15,000 spectators to its match against SG Dynamo Dresden on 19 May 1973.
-An average of 12,000 people attended the last six matches of BFC Dynamo at the stadium in the second half of the 1973-74 season.
+An average of 12,000 people attended the last six matches of BFC Dynamo at the stadium in the second half of the 1973–74 season.
 A whole 19,000 spectators watched the match between BFC Dynamo and 1.
 FC Magdeburg at the Dynamo-Stadion im Sportforum on 8 March 1975.

-BFC Dynamo eventually moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark for the 1975-65 season, due to upcoming repair work at the Dynamo-Stadion im Sportforum.
+BFC Dynamo eventually moved its home matches to the Friedrich-Ludwig-Jahn-Sportpark for the 1975–76 season, due to upcoming repair work at the Dynamo-Stadion im Sportforum.
 The move was meant to be temporary, but eventually became permanent.
-The repair work continued also during the 1976-77 season.
+The repair work continued also during the 1976–77 season.
 The Dynamo-Stadion im Sportforum would rarely be used for larger matches from then.
 The stadium would mainly be used by the reserve team BFC Dynamo II.
-BFC Dynamo II had played in the second tier DDR-Liga since the 1968-69 season.
-The team was transferred to the Next Generation Oberliga (Nachwuchsoberliga) (de) after the 1975-76 season, but returned to the DDR-Liga in the 1984-85 season.
+BFC Dynamo II had played in the second tier DDR-Liga since the 1968–69 season.
+The team was transferred to the Next Generation Oberliga (Nachwuchsoberliga) (de) after the 1975–76 season, but returned to the DDR-Liga in the 1984–85 season under coach Werner Voigt.

 The capacity of the Dynamo-Stadion im Sportforum was reduced to 15,000 spectators in 1985.
-BFC Dynamo returned to the Dynamo-Stadion im Sportforum for the 1986-87 season, as the Friedrich-Ludwig-Jahn-Sportspark was going to be completely redeveloped during the season for the 750th anniversary of Berlin.
-The steel pipe bleechers on the embankment at the main stand had long since dissappeared and had not been rebuilt.
-BFC Dynamo played its 1986-87 European Cup matches against Örgryte IS and Brøndby IF at the stadium.
-The match against Örgryte IS in th First round on 1 October 1986 was attended by 15,000 spectators at the Dynamo-Stadion im Sportforum.
-BFC Dynamo then returned to the Friedrich-Ludwig-Jahn-Sportpark for the 1987-88 season.
+BFC Dynamo returned to the Dynamo-Stadion im Sportforum for the 1986–87 season, as the Friedrich-Ludwig-Jahn-Sportspark was going to be completely redeveloped during the season for the 750th anniversary of Berlin.
+The steel pipe bleechers on the earth embankments along the long sides had long since disappeared and had not been rebuilt.
+BFC Dynamo played its 1986–87 European Cup matches against Örgryte IS and Brøndby IF at the stadium.
+The match against Örgryte IS in the First round on 1 October 1986 was attended by 15,000 spectators at the Dynamo-Stadion im Sportforum.
+BFC Dynamo then returned to the Friedrich-Ludwig-Jahn-Sportpark for the 1987–88 season.